osse01/Age-of-War/test/readme.txt

 To compile the test file.
-Write "make test" in the terminal.
+Write "make testFile" in the terminal.
-This will make a file called test.
+This will make a file called testFile.

-Run with ./test
+Run with ./testFile